 For versions with VGA video output six pins (GP16 to GP21) are reserved for that function.
 Similarly HDMI versions have eight pins (GP12 to GP19) that are reserved for that function.
-Refer to the section titled Video Output for more information.
+Refer to the chapter titled Video Output for more information.

 The version of the firmware with USB keyboard/mouse support also reserves pin 11 (GP8) for the serial console Tx and pin 12 (GP9) for Rx.
-Refer to the section Connecting a Keyboard/Mouse for more information.
+Refer to the chapter Keyboard/Mouse/Ganepad for more information.